Cherry Bomb vs Jalapeno: Round Stuffer or Green Slicer?

 vs Jalapeño 1x hotter 1x hotter

-Flavor sweet, mildly hot, and juicy bright and grassy
+Flavor sweet, mildly hot, and juicy Grassy, crisp, lightly sweet when red

 Species Capsicum annuum C. annuum